forkintheass/assurity/README.md

 I personally prefer to use confidence interval (aka CI) to use for the results processing.
 There are three reasons for that:
 - Confidence interval is very convinient to understand: it is an interval in which reponse will fall with a certain level of probability.
 - While comparing two result sets, we can substract one interval from other and if the result will contain 0, then we can conclude that samples are equal
 - It's also very cool to illustrate graphically.
-For example :
+For example:
 <img width="600" alt="image" src="https://user-images.githubusercontent.com/13483378/224897643-6c51404a-bb70-4da1-93e5-98c7165ebba8.png">
 So I've calculated these stats for our experiments: